Roosterbear/tips/JS.md

 In this case, __greet__ is the first class function. <br/>

-__higher order function__ <br/>
+__higher-order functions__ <br/>
-Is a function that receive another function as an argument, returns a new function or both. <br/>
+Is a function that takes another function as a parameter, or returns a new function or both. <br/>
-This is possible because first class function. <br/>
+This is possible because first-class citizen functions  in JS. <br/>

 ```javascript
 const greet = ()=>console.log('Hello world!');